 Plugging up: You can enhance your browsing performances by ensuring that Chrome flash content loads only when if you want to do it.
 To do this go to the Chrome advanced settings option and click on content settings.
 Now select the privacy section and find another option “let me choose when to run plugin content” under the plugins option.
 Now it will only play the time when you are going to click on it.

 To access this technique, type chrome://flags on the address bar.
 Find the Omni box.
-Search for another option ” Fast tab/window close” and click on the enable button below the Omni box to active this features properly.
+Search for another option ” Fast tab/window close” and click on the enable button below the Omni box to active these features properly.

 Check for unwanted software